Jewish Philosophy and Theology

 Chief Rabbi Lord Jonathan Sacks and Yoram Hazony Yoram Hazony discussion with UK Chief Rabbi Jonathan Sacks

-Beginning in 2009, Institute scholars, working in collaboration with the John Templeton Foundation, have spearheaded a Project in Jewish Philosophical Theology whose aim is to reclaim the distinctive Jewish theological tradition that originates in the Hebrew Scriptures, Talmud and Midrash.
+Beginning in 2009, Institute scholars spearheaded a Project in Jewish Philosophical Theology whose aim is to reclaim the distinctive Jewish theological tradition that originates in the Hebrew Scriptures, Talmud and Midrash.
 This effort has brought together hundreds of scholars and students from around the world for four international conferences as well as workshops for students.
-A series of fellowships support work in Jewish Philosophical Theology both at the level of senior scholars and post-doctoral students.
+A series of fellowships supported work in Jewish Philosophical Theology both at the level of senior scholars and post-doctoral students.

 Works in this area by Institute scholars include: